 Typically, your credit score is updated every 30 days, but, this largely depends on the creditor and how often they report your information to the credit bureaus.
 Lenders generally report both negative and positive information to at least one of the credit bureaus on a monthly basis.
 Creditors generally report information such as account activity, account balance, payment history, and credit inquiries to the bureaus.
 Some lenders may only report to one or two of the bureaus.
 Other lenders, such as large banks and major credit cards, typically report to all three credit bureaus.
 Each lender decides which and how many bureaus they want to report to.
 This can lead to a slight fluctuation of your credit score between all three bureaus.
-Check your credit score to see what has been reported on your credit:

 Your credit report is a living, breathing document and is being updated constantly.
 Credit bureaus handle millions of credit reports on a daily basis.
 Old accounts are removed, new information is received, and account details are updated.
 So what happens when a lender reports your account information to the credit bureau?
 Lenders are not required to report your account information to a credit bureau.
 However, it is usually in the lenders best interest to report account information as it provides them with a tool to gauge a consumers’ creditworthiness.
 You might find that some smaller loan companies may only report to one credit bureau on a monthly basis.
 Larger banks that normally provide larger loans, typically report to multiple bureaus on a monthly basis, or whenever there is a change in your account history.

 When Does a Lender Report to the Credit Bureaus?